Henry8r8w/UofWa-lecture-notes/Quarter Winter - 2025/CSE 391 - Programming System and Tools/L2_Shell IO and Pipes.md

 Refer to SimpleGrep.java for for tryout to see the difference

-#TODO: this std io vs param still need soem reenforcement
+#TODO: this std io vs param still need some reenforcement

 ## More Unix commands
 - it is always a good practice to use `clear` to clean your terminal look